ESBAŞ railway station

-ESBAŞ station (ESBAŞ Tren İstasyonu) is an İZBAN station in northern Gaziemir, İzmir.
+ESBAŞ railway station (ESBAŞ Tren İstasyonu) is an İZBAN station in northern Gaziemir, İzmir.
 The station was opened on 30 August 2010 as one of the five new railway stations added to the line.
 Passenger traffic greatly increased in 2012, when the Optimum Outlet opened adjacent to ESBAŞ station.
 It named after Aegean Free Zone's abbreviation in Turkish, ESBAŞ.

 Like most İZBAN stations, ESBAŞ consists of two side platforms serving two tracks.
 The station lobby is located on a bridge over the tracks, consisting of turnstiles, ticket machines and station security.
 Escalators and elevators are available for both platforms.

+Connections

+ESHOT operates regional bus service, accessible from the station.